smhurf/lewagon_challenges/05-ML/05-Model-Tuning/02-Regularization/README.md

 - Optimize the regularization penalty of a Lasso classification model
 - Use the optimal model as a feature selection tool

-To start the exercise, open `04-Regularization.ipynb` in `jupyter notebook` and follow the instructions.
+To start the exercise, open `Regularization.ipynb` in `jupyter notebook` and follow the instructions.

 🚀 Your turn!